MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ActivityAlert.md

 ### -NotifyUser
 The NotifyUser parameter specifies the email addressesfor notification messages.
 You can specify internal and external email addresses.

-To enter multiple values, use the following syntax: `Value1,Value2,...ValueX`.
-If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueX"`.
+You can enter multiple values separated by commas.
+If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.

 ```yaml
 Type: MultiValuedProperty